slz2003/RFCScope-/Errata_filtering/Result_manual/9799-7/packetizer_raw_output.md

 Align the registry and the normative text: either update Section 7.3 to register 'inBandOnionCAARequired' or revise Section 6.4.1 and its examples to consistently use 'onionCAARequired'.

-**Severity:** High
-  *Basis:* The mismatch in the JSON field name is likely to result in divergent implementations, leading to interoperability issues between ACME clients and servers.

-**Confidence:** High

-**Experts mentioning this issue:**

-- ScopeExpert: Issue-1
-- StructuralExpert: Issue-1
-- CrossRFCExpert: Issue-1
-- TerminologyExpert: Issue-1

 ---